Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 Later on you can play with the additional configuration options, but for now, just set a project name, and author name.

+We suggest using a name like 'dragons' or 'cars' for the project name, as opposed to 'My Dragon Adventure Map', since the project name will be used as the folder name for the final export.

 ## Running Regolith

-To run regolith, open up a terminal and type `regolith run dev`.
-This will run the `dev` profile, which is the default in `config.json`.
+To run regolith, open up a terminal and type `regolith run`.
+This will run the default profile (dev) from `config.json`.
 When you run this command, Regolith will copy/paste your addon into the `development` folders inside of `com.mojang`.
 If you navigate there, you should be able to see your pack folders, with a name like `project_name_bp`.

 Every time you want to update your addon, re-run this command.